Thank You for Your Interest in the Stigma-Free Society’s

 We highly recommend that students view the Student Mental Health Toolkit documentaries before engaging in a virtual presentation to gain further knowledge about overall stigma and mental health.

-It is important that the Stigma-Free Society’s educational resources are effective and accessible to all schools.
+It is important that the Stigma-Free Mental Health Society’s educational resources are effective and accessible to all schools.

-Fill out this contact form to contact us and receive access.
+Fill out this contact form to contact us and receive access at no cost

 How Your Donation Helps